 Any league or district that wishes to host a website, which includes Little League Trademarks in any fashion must submit their LEAGUE URL (Universal Resource Locator) into the Little League Data Center annually.
 The URL must be a combination of a league or district’s local name in conjunction with the words Little League.
 By way of example, a URL may appear as such: www.hometownlittleleague.org or www.pa12littleleague.org.

 Use of the Little League Trademarks, logos and links to LittleLeague.org are permitted on websites operated by local leagues or districts, however, permission must be granted in advance by contacting marketing@LittleLeague.org.
 Under no circumstances may a league or district register a website using the words Little League in the website address for any other purpose other than to represent their local league or district.
 If teams within local leagues also host websites, they are required to follow these guidelines and the guidelines for use of Little League Trademarks.
-Team URLs are not required to be submitted to Little League International.
+League officers are encouraged to include their team URLs to the Little League Data Center.
 It is strongly encouraged that Local League Board Members visit the websites of their associated teams to ensure appropriate content is being provided.

 Leagues are also encouraged to secure form release and waivers (formerly model release) as part of the player and volunteer registration process.
 This allows leagues to host images or video of players participating in league activities.

 Little League reserves the right to review any league or district website that uses Little League Trademarks and logos.
 If content is deemed inappropriate, the league will be required to remove the content.